20+ BEST Things to Do in Florence for First Time Visitors

 What better souvenir from Italy, then learning how to make three different types of pasta inside a medieval tower from the 1200s?

 This school offers various classes, including one with truffle and flambé cheese wheel experience.
-Book your spot to this best-rated experience before it sells out!👇
+Book your spot to this best-rated experience before it sells out! 👇

 18. Food Tours

 What better way to enjoy Florence food than with a food tour?
 Food tours are a great way to dive deeper into Florence’s culture and create fun and delicious memories.
-Check out Florence’s best food tours, from street food to dining food, and get ready to EAT!😍👇

 19. City Walking Tours